Plan Your Visit

 - Registration with photo identification is required.

-- Personal belongings, including coats, rain gear, purses, briefcases, computer cases, camera bags, parcels, envelopes, and portfolio folders are not permitted in the Reading Room; we provide lockers to securely store your belongings.
+- Personal belongings, including outerwear, rain gear, purses, briefcases, computer cases, camera bags, parcels, envelopes, and portfolio folders are not permitted in the Reading Room; we provide lockers to securely store your belongings.

 - Food and beverages are not permitted in the Reading Room.